The Milwaukee Institute of Art & Design

 MIAD offers special study opportunities on and off campus.
 They include:

-- The US mobility program, allowing students to attend 33 other AICAD schools throughout the nation for one semester.
+- The AICAD Exchange program, allowing students to attend 33 other AICAD schools throughout the nation for one semester.

-- Exchange programs in France, Germany, Ireland, Italy, Japan, Korea, Mexico, China, and Poland
+- Semester-long exchange programs in France, Germany, Italy, Poland, and Spain

 - Independent Study

 - Fully equipped 3-D Lab, including wood, metal and plastic power and hand tools

 - Emerging Technology Center (ETC) with 3D printers, laser cutters/etchers, digital printers, virtual reality and animation resources, Waicom drawing tablets

 - Innovation Center for innovative and entrepreneurial thinking and making in collaboration with corporate and nonprofit partners